Chasing Gemütlichkeit: Why Germans Invented Christmas

 The Iron Curtain fell in 1989.
 Christoph eventually won a scholarship to study in the USA.
 He has since traveled the world, building Dressler Detours on the belief that the best travel isn't visiting a place - it's understanding it.
 And nowhere does he embody that belief more completely than in the forests he grew up in.

-After a cozy lunch at the Triniushütte - a forest retreat deep in the Thüringen trees, with regional specialties designed to warm both body and soul - we arrive in Lauscha.
-If Murano, Italy is the glass capital of the Mediterranean, Lauscha is the Murano of Germany.
+After a cozy lunch at the Triniushütte - a family-run forest retreat deep in the Thüringen trees, with regional specialties designed to warm both body and soul - we arrive in Lauscha.
 It is here, in the 19th century, that the modern glass Christmas ornament was born.
 We learn the legacy of glassblowing from the Glass Princess herself - and leave with a new appreciation for every ornament that has ever hung on a tree.

 Taste & Tradition: Bamberg, Coburg & Dresden